-Bitcoin is a digital mycelium that will continue to spread until it is as socially accepted as email is today.
-In this post, I will explain not only why this rapidly expanding computer network has changed the paradigm on what defines money – but why the blockchain represents a historical image of the digital economy and provides a record of any past activity due to the nature of peer-to-peer timestamp verification.
+Bitcoin is a digital phenomenon that will continue to spread until it is as socially accepted as email is today.
+In this post, I will explain not only why this rapidly expanding computer network has changed the paradigm on what defines money, but why the blockchain represents a historical image of the digital economy and provides a record of any past activity due to the nature of peer-to-peer timestamp verification.

 The Blockchain Is A Monetary Image

 For the purposes of illustrating why bitcoin has redefined money, let us assume there exists two users on a blockchain – User A and User B. User A controls 3.0 million bitcoin on the entire network.
 User B controls 3.6 million.
 There also exists 14.4 million unmined bitcoin.